setiQuest/ML4SETI/hackathon_info/README.md

 ## Awards

-The following awards will be handed out at the end of the day on Sunday.
+Awards for the following contests will be handed out at the end of the day on Sunday.

-Your team can take aim at all of the awards in the hackathon.
-However, in order to spread the joy, no team can win more than one award.
+Your team can submit results for all of the contests in the hackathon.
+However, in order to spread the joy, no team can win more than one contest.

 ### Best Classifier